tristantyson/tech.tristantyson.com/_posts/2022-05-18-OneDrive-Horizon.md

   - OneDrive
 toc: true
 ---
 I recently migrated our on-premise VMware Horizon environment over to VMware Horizon Cloud on Azure.
-As part of the migration we stopped using DEM folder redirection and instead implemented OneDrive and Know Folder Moves.
+As part of the migration we stopped using DEM folder redirection and instead implemented OneDrive and Known Folder Moves.
 The move made a lot more sense as it mimicked our physical device configuration and was more cloud focused in the new cloud based environment.

 In this post I will go over the installation and configuration needed to get this up and running.